-The Human Resource Department have only two dedicated staff members of which one is a contract worker funded by the EPWP-program.
+The Human Resource Department's organogram will be changed after consultation via the Local Labour Forum to allow for separation of duties.
 The Skills Development Facilitator performs dual functions within the corporate service division.
 The Municipality undertook a HR profiling audit to determine the challenges within the HR division.